chittemrajesh2/Chitti-Home/Devops Course/AKS/KubernetesNotes.md

 - **Controller Manager**: Manages the lifecycle of various Kubernetes objects, like deployments, services, and pods.
 It ensures that the desired state of the cluster is maintained.
+##Types of Ingress Controller:
+### 1. NGINX Ingress Controller
+- Description: The most popular and widely used Ingress Controller.
+It uses NGINX as a reverse proxy and load balancer to route traffic.
+- Use Case: Suitable for general purposes and widely supported in the Kubernetes ecosystem.
+### 2. Traefik Ingress Controller
+- Description: A modern, cloud-native reverse proxy and load balancer that integrates well with Kubernetes.
+- Use Case: Known for its simplicity and ease of use, Traefik automatically detects services and routing rules.
+### 3. HAProxy Ingress Controller
+- Description: Uses HAProxy, a highly customizable and high-performance TCP/HTTP load balancer and proxy.
+- Use Case: Useful for users needing high customization and performance at scale.
+### 4. Kong Ingress Controller
+- Description: Built on top of the Kong API gateway, this controller offers traffic control, API management, and security.
+- Use Case: Best for API gateway use cases, including rate limiting, authentication, and load balancing.
+### 5. AWS ALB (Application Load Balancer) Ingress Controller
+- Description: This controller is used to integrate AWS ALB with Kubernetes for managing ingress traffic.
+- Use Case: Ideal for applications running on AWS, as it integrates natively with AWS services.
+### 6. GCE (Google Cloud Platform) Ingress Controller
+- Description: Google’s default Ingress Controller that integrates with Google Cloud Load Balancer.
+- Use Case: Used primarily for applications running on GCP.
+### 7. Istio Ingress Gateway
+- Description: Part of the Istio service mesh, it provides advanced traffic management, security, and observability.
+- Use Case: Best suited for applications leveraging a service mesh architecture.
+### 8. Contour Ingress Controller
+- Description: Built on top of Envoy, this Ingress Controller is designed for high performance and flexibility.

+- Use Case: Preferred for environments that require flexibility in routing and high scalability.
 ## 2. Nodes:
 These are the worker machines that actually run your containers.
 Each node has:
 - **Kubelet**: An agent that runs on each node and communicates with the control plane.
 It's